psychemedia/middle-english-romances/sir-amadace.md

 Hastely and swythe;

-" Loke thou drawe forthe, at o worde,
+"Loke thou drawe forthe, at o worde,
 XXX ti pownde on this borde,

 Lette hus see belyfe,"